-The Scott Buehler Advantage: If you choose to use me, Scott Buehler, as your Loan Officer, I'll provide you with an easy gift letter template to share with your immediate family to be filled out.
+The Scott Buehler Advantage: If you choose to use me, Scott Buehler, as your Mortgage Advisor, I’ll provide you with an easy gift letter template to share with your immediate family to be filled out.

 In your Real Estate Purchase Contract, sellers may include a certain amount of seller concessions in your purchase that can be used towards your closing costs.

 Seller concessions are closing costs that the seller has agreed to pay for the buyer.
 Most loan programs specify a percentage limit for seller concessions that sellers can provide to buyers.
 These seller concessions are especially helpful when a buyer needs to come up with unavailable cash to complete the purchase.

 An example of this, say a seller wants $400,000 and the appraisal says the value of the home is $415,000.
 You could negotiate a purchase price of $415,000 with $15,000 in seller concessions.
 In this example, you are financing based on a $415,000 purchase price, the sellers will receive $400,000 minus tax prorations, tax holdbacks and title settlement fees and you will receive $15,000 to help towards your closing costs.